 The PAAD and HAAAD Programs are separate and distinct programs despite the HAAAD program’s identical eligibility requirements to those of the PAAD program.
 Therefore, separate applications must be submitted for each program.
 Anyone interested in either of these programs should contact the Division of Aging Services (number listed above) to discuss the application process.
 It is also worth noting that Medicaid recipients and those who have health insurance coverage that would otherwise cover the cost of hearing aid(s) do not qualify for the HAAAD program.

 Navigating the maze of government benefits and entitlements is tricky and often frustrating.
-The Elder Law Department at Mandelbaum Barrett is happy to discuss government entitlements to which you or family members may qualify and assist with application process.
+The Elder Law Department at Mandelbaum Barrett PC is happy to discuss government entitlements to which you or family members may qualify and assist with application process.